 Gas Grill Maintenance

 Among the ways of keeping your propane grill in great shape is knowing how to maintain it and keep it safe for use.
 To do so, you need to routinely check for propane leaks.
-You only need to turn on the propane valve then run soapy water on the gas line with its connections while checking for bubbles, if you need a new tank then contact a propane tank delivery or a propane gas delivery service.
+You only need to turn on the propane valve then run soapy water on the gas line with its connections while checking for bubbles.
+If this is compromised, you will need a new tank which you can get from a propane tank delivery or a propane gas delivery service.
 Also, keep your grill covered when you are not using it at that moment.
 It helps keep out the elements.
 Regular cleaning is another aspect that cannot be overlooked as far as your BBQ grill goes.
 And that is the focus here.
 For proper cleaning, you will need a grill brush, soapy water in a bucket, an empty tray, and sponge.
 To clean the BBQ grill properly, follow these steps;